static-frame/static-frame/doc/source/articles/upgrade.rst

 <<U6>

-As much time is spent visually exploring the contents of these containers, StaticFrame offers numerous display configuration options, all exposed through the ``DisplayConfig`` class.
-For persistent changes, ``DisplayConfig`` instances can be passed to ``DisplayActive.set()``; for one-off changes, ``DisplayConfig`` instances can be passed to the container's ``display()`` method.
+As much time is spent visually exploring the contents of these containers, StaticFrame offers numerous display configuration options, all exposed through the ``sf.DisplayConfig`` class.
+For persistent changes, ``sf.DisplayConfig`` instances can be passed to ``sf.DisplayActive.set()``; for one-off changes, ``sf.DisplayConfig`` instances can be passed to the container's ``display()`` method.

-While ``pd.set_option`` can similarly be used to set Pandas display characteristics, StaticFrame provides more extensive options for making types discoverable.
+While ``pd.set_option()`` can similarly be used to set Pandas display characteristics, StaticFrame provides more extensive options for making types discoverable.
 As shown in the following terminal animation, specific types can be colored or type annotations can be removed entirely.

 .. image:: https://raw.githubusercontent.com/InvestmentSystems/static-frame/master/doc/images/animate-display-config.svg